The Stylic Monoid: Schensted insertions

 Similarly, the {\it row insertion of a word $w$ into} $T$ is obtained recursively by row insertions, starting with $a_1$, then $a_2$ and so on.

-A basic result of Schensted \cite{S} is that inserting a word $w$ into the empty tableau gives the same tableau, by column insertion, or by row insertion.
+A fundamental result of Schensted \cite{S} is that inserting a word $w$ into the empty tableau gives the same tableau, by column insertion, or by row insertion.
 The resulting tableau is denoted by $P(w)$.
-See \cite{S}, or \cite{Sa} Chapter 3, for details.
+See \cite{S}, or \cite[Chapter 3]{Sa}, for details.

 It follows that for each words $u,v$, $P(uv)$ is equal to the tableau obtained by column insertion of $u$ into $P(v)$, and also by row insertion of $v$ into $P(u)$.